MuhtasimTanmoy/notebook/Books/ZeroMQ.md

 - We “bind a socket to an endpoint” and “connect a socket to an endpoint,” the endpoint being that well-known network address.

 - One socket may have many outgoing and many incoming connections.

+- ØMQ provides a set of unicast transports (inproc, ipc, and tcp) and multicast trans‐ ports (epgm, pgm).

+- The HTTP request uses CRLF (carriage return line feed) as its simplest framing delimiter, whereas ØMQ uses a length-specified frame.

+The built-in core ØMQ patterns are:

+• Request-reply, which connects a set of clients to a set of services.
+This is a remote procedure call and task distribution pattern.

+• Publish-subscribe, which connects a set of publishers to a set of subscribers.
+This is a data distribution pattern.

+• Pipeline, which connects nodes in a fan-out/fan-in pattern that can have multiple steps and loops.
+This is a parallel task distribution and collection pattern.

+# Advanced Request Reply pattern